 For more information on singing in a choir at St. Francis, please contact our music director, Dr. James Rightmyer.

 Evensong and Recitals

 We praise God in song every Sunday, and are also pleased to offer special recitals and services throughout the year.
-At 5:00 pm the first Sunday of the month, during the academic year, we gather for Evensong, one of the most musically splendid services in the Anglican tradition!
+At 5:00 p.m. on the first Sunday of the month during the program year, we gather for Evensong, one of the most musically splendid services in the Anglican tradition!
 We are also blessed to invite visiting musicians, directors, and singers throughout the year.
-To see this year's repertoire, click here.
 Visit our upcoming events page for more information about upcoming recitals and services.

 We are blessed with several unique pipe organs, each with its own history.
 Learn more here.